herrera-ignacio/javascript-course/vanilla/proto.md

 ## Changing the `constructor` of a function

-Mostly this property is used for defining a funciton as a function-constructor with further calling it with `new` and prototype-inherits chain.
+Mostly this property is used for defining a function as a function-constructor with further calling it with `new` and prototype-inherits chain.

 ```js
 function Parent() {/* ... */}